Ranking in Google’s results is easier said than done.

 It’s an easy and free step to take that can actually help your SEO.

-Choosing Google My Business results accomplishes that for the search engine.
+Choosing Google My Business results accomplishes that.

 Plus, having an account tells Google that you care about ranking, your website is up-to-date, and you want to cooperate with their systems.